the-lupaxa-project/.github/README.md

 2. **Local workflows**
    - Live in this repo: `.github/workflows/local-*.yml`
    - Use `uses: ./.github/workflows/reusable-*.yml` to call the shared logic.

-3. **Combined "bundle" workflows**
-   - For example, a "docs lint" bundle that runs Markdown, YAML, and shell checks together.

 <h2>SHA Pinning Policy</h2>